tommasorigon/India-SequentiaLogit/predictive_perf.md

-# Predictive performance
+# Out-of-Sample Predictive performance

 ## Description

-In this document we describe how to reproduce the predictive performance discussed in Section 4 of our paper.
+In this document we reproduce the results associated with the out-of-sample predictive assessments discussed in Section 4.1.2 of the paper.

 The first part of this document follows closely the estimation procedure of the full model explained in the [`estimation.md`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/estimation.md) document.
-However, we will estimate all the models only on a fraction of the data (about the 75%).
+However, estimation is based only on a fraction of training data (about the 75%).
+The remaining 25% is used for evaluating out-of-sample predictive performance.

 The estimation process **requires a non-negligible amount of time** to be completed.
-On standard laptop, this will need a couple of hours.
-We made available the results of the MCMC chain in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, which can be loaded in memory without running the following step.
+On a standard laptop, this will need a couple of hours.
+We made available the results of the posterior computation in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, which can be loaded in the memory without running the following posterior computation step.

-## Model estimation
+## Posterior computation for the semiparametric Bayesian model

-We do not enters in the detail of the following code chunk, since it is almost an exact copy of the one used in the [`estimation.md`]((https://github.com/tommasorigon/India-SequentiaLogit/blob/master/estimation.md)) file.
-However, please note that the models are estimated using a `data_training` dataset.
+We do not enter in the details of the following code, since it is almost the same of the one used in the [`estimation.md`]((https://github.com/tommasorigon/India-SequentiaLogit/blob/master/estimation.md)) document.
+However, please note that now the model is estimated using a `data_training` dataset.
 The validation set is stored, instead, in the `data_validation` dataset.

 ```r